oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 There are two modes of metrics collection supported: time-based and event-based.

 - Time-based collection is using a timer as well as other events to store data samples.
 A metric tracer interface is the software interface for configuration and collection.
-- Event-based metrics collection is based on a pair of Begin/End events appended to command lists.
+- Event-based collection is based on a pair of Begin/End events appended to command lists.
 A metric query interface is the software interface for configuration and collection.

 .. _Time-based:

 Metric Tracer
 ~~~~~~~~~~~~~

-Time-based collection uses a simple Open, Wait, Read, Close scheme:
+Time-based collection uses a simple Open, Read, Close scheme:

 - ::${t}MetricTracerOpen opens the tracer.
-- ::${x}EventHostSynchronize and ::${x}EventQueryStatus can be used to wait for data.
-- ::${t}MetricTracerReadData reads the data to be later processed by ::${t}MetricGroupCalculateMetricValues.
+- ::${t}MetricTracerReadData reads the raw data to be later processed by ::${t}MetricGroupCalculateMetricValues.
 - ::${t}MetricTracerClose closes the tracer.

 .. image:: ../images/tools_metric_tracer.png